abhijithanilkumar/ns-3-AppStore/README.md

 ### Quick start

 To set up a development environment quickly, first install Python 3.
 It comes with virtualenv built-in.
-So create a virtual env by:
+So create a virtual env by executing the commands:

-    1. `$ python3 -m venv appstore`
+    1. $ python3 -m venv appstore
-    2. `$ . appstore/bin/activate`
+    2. $ . appstore/bin/activate

 Install all dependencies:

     1. Move to the folder 'ns-3-Appstore' in which the file 'requirements.txt' is present
-    2. pip install -r requirements.txt
+    2. Execute pip install -r requirements.txt

 Set up the environment: